essenius/FitNesseFitSharpSelenium/README.md

 Differences are:
 * Download the repo code as a zip file and extract the contents of the folder `FitNesseFitSharpSelenium-branch`.
 * Go to solution folder: `cd /D %LOCALAPPDATA%\FitNesse\Selenium`
+* If you have .NET 5 SDK installed:
     * Build fixture solution: `dotnet build --configuration release Selenium.sln`
     * Go to fixture folder: `cd SeleniumFixture`
     * Publish fixture: `dotnet publish SeleniumFixture.csproj --output bin\Deploy\net5.0 --framework net5.0 --configuration release`
+* If you don't have .NET 5 SDK installed: download `SeleniumFixture.zip` from the latest [release](../../releases) and extract it into `Selenium\SeleniumFixture`
 * Install browser drivers and other dependencies that you need (see below).
 * Go to the assembly folder: `cd /d %LOCALAPPDATA%\FitNesse\Selenium\SeleniumFixture\bin\Deploy\net5.0`
 * Run the suite: Open a browser and enter the URL http://localhost:8080/FitSharpDemos.SeleniumSuite.FixtureTestPageSuite?suite